DNB Kjernekraft

 Equity fund for people who prioritise low costs

-Mutual fund that invests the money in fixed-income securities
+Mutual funds that invest the money in fixed-income securities

 Share savings account